The Trapdoor Effect: Why employees quit (and what happens in a market where they can’t)

 This makes the framework even more critical for leaders.
 You can't rely on external market pressure to keep people anymore.
 You need to identify and mend the cracks at every level before talent vanishes through the trapdoor for good (or stays put in the basement for far too long).

 An event or realization makes an employee question their role or psychological safety, often stemming from misalignment of expectations with reality.
-This could be a reorganization that changes their scope, a manager who micromanages after promising autonomy, or discovering the "innovative culture" they were sold is actually risk-averse bureaucracy.
+This could be a reorganization that changes their scope, a major initiative or project coming to an end, a manager who micromanages after promising autonomy, or discovering the "innovative culture" they were sold is actually a risk-averse bureaucracy (not that I’ve ever experienced that…).

-What leaders can do: Regularly audit whether your people's daily reality matches what you promised during hiring.
+What leaders can do: Regularly audit (or if you’re a human being, check in…) to see if your people's daily reality matches what you promised during hiring.
 When it doesn't, address the gap explicitly rather than hoping people adjust their expectations downward.

 When the disillusioning trigger creates doubt, people start questioning whether the work itself matters.
-Does the mission align with their goals?
+Does the mission align with their goals and training?
 Does the work actually make a difference?
 When the "why" no longer resonates, engagement slips to the next level.

 What leaders can do: Don't assume people understand why their work matters.
 Connect individual contributions to larger outcomes.
 Make impact visible and personal.
 When organizational priorities shift, help people see how their role contributes to new directions.